 - Let sit for a few weeks to soak.
 Shake daily (or when you remember).

 - Then strain off the plant materials from the vinegar.
 Sweeten with honey to taste.
 Honey not only adds sweetness, but also blends all the flavors in fire cider nicely.

 Yes, to the uninitiated, the mixture sounds as if the final product will taste awful, but you’ll be surprised at how the ingredients mellow as their flavors blend in the vinegar.

 How to Use Cider Tonic

-- Some herbalists recommend taking a tablespoonful of cider tonic every day throughout the winter months, swallowing it right off the spoon, or adding it to a cup of juice or hot tea, perhaps with a bit of honey.
-If you take it neat, remember that the acidic vinegar can erode tooth enamel, so swallow it quickly and rinse your mouth afterwards.
+- Some herbalists recommend taking a tablespoonful of cider tonic every day as a preventative during cold and flu season, swallowing it right off the spoon, or adding it to a cup of juice or hot tea, perhaps with a bit of honey.
+You could also mix with lemonade or orange juice.

 - Others use it as a gargle at the first sign of a scratchy throat.